nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-1. Initial launch
+1. Initial launch.

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+1. Saving window preferences.

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.